-Nutrition and Physical Degeneration by Weston A. Price was published in 1939 and may be more relevant today than it was back then.
+Nutrition and Physical Degeneration by Weston A. Price was published in 1939 and might be more relevant today than it was back then.
 The story of this book is fascinating.
 A dentist from Cleveland traveled the world to study what different cultures ate and how it impacted their health.
 Dr. Price did this at a time just before the world got completely connected.
 He was able to see how traditional people lived.
 He was also able to see and measure the health consequences of people who had just been exposed to modern food.

 What he discovered is not a surprise to me or anyone that has been exposed to traditional food preparation.
-People were remarkably healthy and free of tooth decay before the arrival of white flour, sugar, canned food and vegetable oils.
+People were remarkably healthy and free of tooth decay before the arrival of white flour, sugar, canned food, and vegetable oils.
 Even more amazing than the story itself are the photographs in the book.
 The photos show the smiles of traditional cultures versus those that had been exposed to modern food.
-Even if you never get a chance to read this 500 page book, I highly recommend at least looking at the pictures.
+Even if you never get a chance to read this 500-page book, I highly recommend at least looking at the pictures.
 Parents especially.

 Readers of this site know that I am fascinated with how the body adapts to cold weather and my experiments with cold weather exposure.
 Dr. Price discovered that the Quichua Indians of Peru were far more extreme than me.

 Their capacity for enduring cold is wonderful.
 They can sleep comfortably through the freezing nights with their ponchos wrapped about their heads and with their legs and feet bare.

 What about the practice of fasting to toughen one up?
 The Aborigines of Australia have a ritual that a boy must pass to become a man.

 …he is tested for his ability to withstand hunger without complaint.
 The test for this is to go on a march for two or three days over the hot desert and assist in preparing the meals of roast kangaroo and other choice foods and not partake of any himself.
 He must not complain.